rhaleblian/dslibris/README.md

 *   a media card and a DLDI patcher, but you knew that.

 devkitARM r43 is not easily found.
-If you need to build it, clone the r43 branch of devkitPro/buildscripts from GitHub and patch it with the files in tool/buildscipts.
+If you need to build it, clone the r43 branch of devkitPro/buildscripts from GitHub and patch it with the files in tool/buildscripts.
 Use the installer tarballs there if the source locations have disappeared.

 After installing devkitPro/devkitARM, see

 > etc/profile

 for an example of setting DEVKITPRO and DEVKITARM in your shell.

-Source tarballs for the above are in tool/.
-See the Makefile 'install-tools' rule for where all of the devkitPro bits need to go.
-See etc/configure-* for configure incantations.

 # Building